oleginn123/log-analytics/README.md

 # Log analytics
-Import logs into database and introduce `/api/count` endpoint for fetching log entries count based on given criteria.
+Import logs into database and introduces `/api/count` endpoint for fetching log entries count based on given criteria.
+Log data rows imported iterative by cron schedule.
+For testing purposes the cron schedule is set to every minute.

 ## Setup
 ### Requirements